 Prospective authors are invited to submit full-length papers (4-5 pages for technical content, including figures and possible references) or abstracts (for oral presentations without publication) via the below submission system.
 Accepted papers and abstracts will be scheduled in lecture and poster sessions.

 All submissions will be sent to at least two reviewers for reviewing, and it will take about 15 working days.

 Each paper should be within 4-5 pages but, extra pages(more than 6 pages) will be charged.
 Details for Registration

 Policies of BDMIP

-The Committees of BDMIP 2020 invest great efforts in reviewing the papers submitted to the conference and organizing the sessions to enable the participants to gain maximum benefit.
+All papers are reviewed using a single-blind review process.
+The Committees of BDMIP 2022 invest great efforts in reviewing the papers submitted to the conference and organizing the sessions to enable the participants to gain maximum benefit.

-2020 International Conference on Big Data and Cloud Computing (BDMIP 2020) uses the iThenticate software to detect instances of overlapping and similar text in submitted manuscripts. iThenticate software checks content against a database of periodicals, the Internet, and a comprehensive article database.
+BDMIP 2022 uses the iThenticate software to detect instances of overlapping and similar text in submitted manuscripts. iThenticate software checks content against a database of periodicals, the Internet, and a comprehensive article database.
 With an easy to use submission process that checks for similarity against the world's top published works, researchers and institutions can feel confident that their academic reputation will be protected.

 BDMIP is utterly intolerant of plagiarism.
 Submitted papers are expected to contain original work executed by the authors with adequate, proper and scholarly citations to the work of others.
 It is the job of the authors to clearly identify both their own contribution(s) and also published results / techniques on which they depend or build.
 As a rule of thumb, the BDMIP submission should contain no more than 20 percent of material from previous publications.
 Violation of any of these conditions will lead to rejection.

 If the author is found to commit an act of plagiarism, the following acts of sanction will be taken: